mhrazib121/List_Front-end_Assignment/README.md

         ))}
 </ul>

-### `Problem 4-: PropTypes was wrrong. array should be arrayOf and shapeOf should be shape`
+### Problem 4-: PropTypes was wrrong. array should be arrayOf and shapeOf should be shape.

 WrappedListComponent.propTypes = {
   items: PropTypes.array(PropTypes.shapeOf({